 The vulcanization process of the rubber was discovered in 1839 and the individuals responsible for this discovery were Charles Goodyear in USA and Thomas Hancock in England.
 Both discovered the use of Sulfur and White Lead as a vulcanization system for Natural Rubber.
 This discovery was a major technological breakthrough for the advancement of the world economy.
 Here, we can have a look at the vulcanization process, the chemicals used for vulcanizing and the accelerators.

 Vulcanization is a cross linking process in which individual molecules of rubber (polymer) are converted into a three dimensional network of interconnected (polymer) chains through chemical cross links(of sulfur).
 Vulcanization of rubbers by sulfur alone is an extremely slow and inefficient process.
 The chemical reaction between sulfur and the Rubber Hydrocarbon occurs mainly at the C = C (double bonds) and each crosslink requires 40 to 55 sulphur atoms (in the absence of accelerator).
 The process takes around 6 hours at 140°C for completion, which is uneconomical by any production standards.
 The vulcanizates thus produced are extremely prone to oxidative degradation and do not possess adequate mechanical properties for practical rubber applications.
 These limitations were overcome through inventions of accelerators which subsequently became a part of rubber compounding formulations as well as subjects of further R&D. Following is the summary of events which led to the progress of ‘Accelerated Sulfur Vulcanization'.In this paper let us discuss about the chemicals used for the vulcanizing and its accelerators.
+Check out the best Moulded rubber products Manufacturer in Kerala.

 Sulfur remains the most successful and economical cross linking agent even today!
 Sulfur as vulcanizing agent has a limitation that, the elastomers must contain chemical unsaturation (C=C double bonds) for sulfur cross linking.
 The structure of speciality elastomers EPDM and Butyl had to be chemically modified to make sulfur vulcanization possible for their commercial success.
 Other chemicals used for cross linking of polymers are Sulfur Monochloride, Tellurium, Selenium, Thiuram accelerators, Polysulphide polymers, p-Quinonedioximes, Metallic Oxides, Organic Peroxides, Di-isocyanates, etc. (mostly for specialized applications).
 In the case of fully saturated elastomers organic peroxides are often used for cross linking.